Difference Between Adrenalin and Cortisol

 Adrenalin vs Cortisol

-The difference between Adrenalin and Cortisol is that Adrenalin is secreted by the body during moments of sudden danger, hence the hormone is also known as the “flight or fight” hormone.
-Cortisol on the other hand is secreted by the body during situations of high stress.
+The difference between Adrenalin and Cortisol is that the body secretes Adrenalin during moments of sudden danger, hence the hormone is also known as the “flight or fight” hormone.
+Cortisol, on the other hand, is secreted by the body during situations of high stress.
 The effects of Cortisol are also comparatively longer.

 Adrenalin vs Cortisol

 Adrenalin is a hormone produced by the body during situations of sudden danger.
-It is most often produced during situations when an immediate and quick reaction is needed.
+It is produced when an immediate and quick reaction is needed.

 Hence the hormone is commonly known as the “flight or fight” hormone.
-One of the common effects that the hormone produces is the increase in heart rate.
+One common effect of the hormone is the increase in heart rate.

 Comparison Table